-Online skill-based gaming platform Zupee on Tuesday said it has raised $30 million in fresh funding to take its market valuation to $500 million.
+On Tuesday, online skill-based gaming platform Zupee said it had raised $30 million in fresh funding to take its market valuation to $500 million.

-Dilsher Singh, Founder, and CEO of Zupee told IANS that the funds will be utilized to boost global footprint, innovate and expand its suite of games.
+Dilsher Singh, Founder, and CEO of Zupee told IANS that the funds would be utilized to boost its global footprint, innovate and expand its suite of games.

 “The Indian startup ecosystem is going through a great phase and this momentum is here to stay.
 At Zupee, we always believed in delivering great user experiences and with this new funding round, we will not only innovate further on our gaming offerings but also aggressively pursue international expansion,” Singh elaborated.